 Well, I stuck true to my word.
 Except my creation was a bit more… grown up than your traditional grilled cheese.
 It’s got caramelized onions, guys.
 And sundried tomatoes.
 Probably my two favorite things, paired with my most favorite thing, cheese.
 Nom nom nom nom nom.

 When they got off the griddle I very quickly shoved mine in my mouth despite the heat, and slightly begrudged AJ when he said he wanted one, too.
 The guy keeps me healthy, I’m tellin ya.

 The caramelized onions take a while (about an hour), but are worth it.
 They don’t require much work, just a bit of time to develop their caramelized flavor.
-Then stuff everything inside a pita bread, slap it on the griddle for a few minutes, and you’re done.
+Then stuff everything inside a pita bread (go homemade with a sour barley pita or einkorn flour pita!), slap it on the griddle for a few minutes, and you’re done.
 And in heaven.
 Cheesy, onioney, tomatoey heaven.
 Does it get any better?

 When was the last time you made grilled cheese?
 I honestly can’t remember!
 Middle school, maybe?
 So long ago!
 Oh, what I have been missing out on all this time.Print

 An easy weekend lunch for the days you want to be a bit more decadent… and grown up.
 Grilled cheese for mature people.

 - pinch salt

 - Cut the onion in half through the end, then peel off the outer layers.
 Slice into 1/4″ strips.
 Heat the olive oil in a large skillet and add the onion.
 Cook over medium-high heat, stirring constantly, until translucent but not browned.
 Turn the heat down to medium-low and cook, stirring every few minutes or so, for about 1 hour.
 When finished, they should be nicely golden all around.
 Lower the heat to avoid burning, if necessary.